Deus1704/sunkit-image/docs/how_to_guide/using_new_coalignment_interface.rst

 Example Usage
 =============

-Below is an example of how to use the :func:`sunkit_image.coalignment_module.interface.coalignment` function:
+Below is an example of how to use the :func:`sunkit_image.coalignment_module.coalignment` function:

 .. code-block:: python